windhaunting/Data_integration_graph-database_query/README.md

-Integrating a relational database into a graphdatabase for efficient data management and query
+Integrate a relational database into a graphdatabase for efficient data management and graph query